-Exemption from income tax of payments from the Dairy Exit Porgram.
-Use of labels: Production and payment limits: Yes; Variable payment rates: YES; Input constraints: NO.
+Use of labels: Production and payment limits: NO; Variable payment rates: YES; Input constraints: NO.

-Exemption of sugar industry exit grants
+Exemption of sugar industry exit grants (program concluded 2007)

 Introduced in 2003-2004 as part of the Sugar Industry Reform Program 2004, individuals who exit the industry and remain out of the agricultural industry for at least 5 years are exempt from paying Capital Gains Tax on the sale of their property.